It just takes a little local know-how to discover it – and Jane Cook, the award-winning blogger behind Hungry City Hippy knows just where to look.

 The Early Bird Bakery

-The eat-in menu at this independent bakery and cafe includes dishes like the ‘Nutella Fitzgerald’ and ‘Green Eggs and Ham’ - but don’t let the playful names fool you, these guys are all about quirky style and substance.
+The eat-in menu at The Early Bird Bakery, an independent bakery and cafe includes dishes like the ‘Nutella Fitzgerald’ and ‘Green Eggs and Ham’ - but don’t let the playful names fool you, these guys are all about quirky style and substance.
 Everything on the menu is made in-house, from the brioche buns to the baked beans; they even roast their own coffee on site, and offer them with a range of homemade flavoured syrups.
 When it comes to take-away treats, the custard-filled doughnuts are a must-try, and they’re always made using locally milled flour, organic Welsh dairy and free range eggs.

 Harder to find